Resume Writing

 • Volunteer Tutor: “Designed individualized math curriculum for 8 underserved middle school students.
 7 of 8 improved by at least one full letter grade within one semester.”

-Turn your coursework into a professional resume in 3 minutes.
+Turn your coursework, projects, and campus jobs into a professional resume in 3 minutes.
 11 AI agents.
 Free to start.
+No credit card needed.

 Frequently Asked Questions

-How do I write a resume with no work experience?
+How do I write a college resume with no work experience?

 Focus on coursework, projects, internships, volunteer work, and extracurricular leadership.
-Frame academic projects as professional experience with quantified results.
+Frame academic projects as professional experience with quantified outcomes.
+A strong project section beats weak work history every time.

-What should a college student put on their resume?
+What sections should a college student put on a resume?

 How long should a student resume be?

-One page, always.
+One page.
+Always.
 Multi-page student resumes signal inability to prioritize — the wrong message for entry-level roles.
+Be ruthless with edits.

 Should I include my GPA?

-Include if 3.0+.
-For 3.5+, GPA is a differentiator.
-For 2.5-2.9, leave it off and emphasize projects and internships.
-List major GPA if higher than overall.
+Include at 3.0+.
+At 3.5+, GPA is a differentiator.
+Below 2.9, leave it off and lead with projects and internships.
+List major GPA if higher than overall GPA.

 How can AI help students write resumes?

-AI transforms academic projects into professional bullet points, identifies missing keywords, suggests relevant skills based on coursework, and optimizes for ATS.
-StylingCV’s entry-level agent tailors content specifically for student resumes.
+AI transforms academic projects into professional bullet points, identifies missing keywords for ATS, suggests relevant skills based on coursework, and optimizes formatting.
+StylingCV’s Career Level Agent tailors content specifically for entry-level positions.

 Related Resources